odoo/documentation/accounting/others/inventory/avg_price_valuation.rst

-For people in using the **anglo saxon accounting** principles, there is another concept to take into account: the stock input account of the product, which is intended to hold at any time the value of vendor bills to receive.
-So the stock input account will increase on reception of incoming shipments and will decrease when receiving the related vendor bills.
+For people in using the **anglo saxon accounting** principles, there is another concept to take into account: the stock input account of the product, which is intended to hold at any time the value of vendor invoices to receive.
+So the stock input account will increase on reception of incoming shipments and will decrease when receiving the related vendor invoices.

 Back to our example, we see that when the return is valued at the average price, the amount booked in the stock input account is the